 The airport at Harstad-Narvik, situated in Evenes, is connected to Bod.
 You can reach Stokmarknes by flying with Norwegian Airlines Shuttle or Wideroe.

 Oslo Oslorst Airport is the largest of the two, with more international flights.
 Wideroe and Norwegian Air Shuttle have direct flights to Leknes Airport from Oslo.

 Fly into Oslo and take a connecting flight to the Lofoten Islands

 The best way to get to the Lofoten Islands is to fly into Oslo and take a connecting flight to the Lofoten Islands.
-There are several airlines that offer connecting flights from Oslo to the Lofoten Islands, including SAS, Norwegian Air, and Widerøe.
+A few airlines offer connecting flights from Oslo to the Lofoten Islands, including SAS, Norwegian Air, and Widerøe.
 Get to Oslo Airport early so you can catch your connecting flight.

 Drive from Oslo to the Lofoten Islands

-If you want to plan a road trip and drive from the capital city of Oslo to the Lofoten Islands, it will take about 17 hours.
+If you’re eager to plan a road trip and drive from the capital city of Oslo to the Lofoten Islands, it will take about 17 hours.
 The best way to do this is to rent a car and take the E6 north.
 You’ll need to take a ferry from Bodø to Moskenes, which takes about 2 hours.

 The Driving Route to Lofoten

 Start by driving north on the E6 from Oslo.
 After about 12 hours, you’ll reach Bodø.
 From Bodø, take the ferry to Moskenes.
 The car ferry ride takes about 2 hours.
 Once you’re in Moskenes, you can start exploring the Lofoten Islands.